All Episodes

 But they did have in Seoul, they used a thermal camera monitor, believe it or not, that shows body temperatures of travelers.

-Now, if we could produce those, you could literally have a lot of people's temperatures taken, and anybody that shows up hot on that camera monitor, you don't take down their name.
+Now, if we could produce those, you could literally have a lot of people's temperatures taken.

-Here's a testing center you can go to.
+You just gently hand to them, here, you might want to go, here's a testing center you can go to.

-If you have COVID 19, this is how you protect your family when you get home.
+If you have COVID-19, this is how you protect your family when you get home.

-You gotta self-quarantine and isolate.
+You got to self-quarantine and isolate.

 That doesn't bother me as much.